mvolkmann/blog/src/swift/testflight.md

 1. Return to the App Store Connect web page and the "TestFlight" tab.
 1. In the table, click the build number link for the version that was just uploaded.
-1. Address an issues, if any, identified in the "STATUS" column.
+1. Address issues, if any, identified in the "STATUS" column.
 1. Wait for the status to change to "Ready to Submit".
+1. Click the "+" to the right of "Groups".
-1. If there are no entries under "Group" (for testers), add at least one.
+1. If there are no tester groups, add at least one.
+1. Select at least one group to test the new app build.
-1. Click the "Save" button in the upper-right.
+1. Click the "Save" button in the upper-right?
+VERIFY THIS AGAIN!
 1. Click the "Submit for Review" button?
 VERIFY THIS AGAIN!

 ### Part 8 - Resolve App Review Issues